bartczernicki/AzureOpenAILogProbs/README.md

 git clone https://github.com/bartczernicki/AzureOpenAILogProbs.git
 ```

-### Add this to the Secrets.json (Right Click on VS Project -> Manage User Secrets) and run the console application.
+### Add this to the Secrets.json (Right Click on VS Project -> Manage User Secrets) and run the console application
 ```javascript
 {
   "AzureOpenAI": {